Learning in Repeated Interactions on Networks: Conclusion

-One natural substantive extension is to allow the underlying state to change over time \citep[see][]{moscarini1998social, frongillo2011social, dasaratha2020learning}.
+It is possible to extend our model in a number of directions.
+In Appendix~\ref{app:random-time} we show that our main result continues to hold if agents do not observe each other every period, but only in some (potentially random) periods.
+A natural extension, which we leave for future work, is to allow the network to be random and its realization to be only partially observed by the agents.
+An interesting technical question is that of the robustness of our results to the assumption of bounded private signals.
+We conjecture that a result similar to our main theorem should hold even if signals are unbounded, with the Kullback-Leibler divergence between the conditional signal distributions playing the bounding role currently played by the maximum log-likelihood ratio.
+This is indeed the case for myopic agents on the complete network \citep{harel2021rational}.
+A substantive extension is to allow the underlying state to change over time \citep[see][]{moscarini1998social, frongillo2011social, dasaratha2020learning}.
 For example, the underlying unknown state could capture the quality of a local restaurant or school, which might fluctuate gradually.
 In such a setting, one could replace the speed of learning metric with the long-run probability of making the correct choice and study whether information gets aggregated in this case and, if so, whether the information aggregation process is efficient.